Adaptive Gibbs samplers and related MCMC methods: Ergodicity---the uniform case

-To prove Theorem~\ref{thm_unif_MwG} we build on the approach of \cite{RobRos_hybrid_AAP}.
-In particular recall the following notion of strong uniform ergodicity. \begin{defi} We say that a transition kernel $P$ on $\stany$ with stationary distribution $\pi$ is $(m, s)-$\emph{strongly uniformly ergodic}, if for some $s> 0$ and positive integer $m$ Moreover, we will say that a family of Markov chains $\big\{P_{\gamma}\big\}_{\gamma \in \Gamma}$ on $\stany$ with stationary distribution $\pi$ is $(m,s)-$\emph{simultaneously strongly uniformly ergodic}, if for some $s> 0$ and positive integer $m$ \end{defi} By Proposition~1 in \cite{RobRos_hybrid_AAP}, if a Markov chain is both uniformly ergodic and reversible, then it is strongly uniformly ergodic.
-The following lemma improves over this result by controlling both involved parameters. \begin{lemma} Let $\mu$ be a probability measure on $\stany$, let $m$ be a positive integer and let $s>0.$ If a reversible transition kernel $P$ satisfies the condition then it is $\left(\left(\left\lfloor \frac{\log(s/4)}{\log(1-s)}\right\rfloor +2\right)m, \frac{s^2}{8}\right)-$strongly uniformly ergodic. \end{lemma}
+By Proposition 1 in~\cite{RobRoshybridAAP}, if a Markov chain is both uniformly ergodic and reversible, then it is strongly uniformly ergodic.
+The following lemma improves over this result by controlling both involved parameters. \begin{lemma} Let $\mu$ be a probability measure on $\stany$, let $m$ be a positive integer and let $s>0$.
+If a reversible transition kernel $P$ satisfies the condition